mcolyer-shopify/hf/README.md

 # hf

-A CLI tool to list discussions on a Hugging Face repo.
+A CLI for managing huggingface repository collaborative functions.

 Today it only supports listing and closing discussions, maybe one day it will do more.